owncloud/QA/Server/Test_Plan_Files_Mediaviewer.md

 ## Testing functionality

+Run all the tests listed here with one of the browsers mentioned below.
+Choose randomly.
+Then repeat a few (randomly chosen) tests with all browsers.

 Test Case | Expected Result | Result | Related Comment
 ------------- | -------------- | ----- | ------
 **CLI commands** |  |   |